RyanMSinclaire/HW3/README.md

 - isSolvedFilterTest
 - myQuestionFilterTest

-I tried to use **jUnit** to test a different method but it wouldn't allow me to runn my other test so I left it out of this assignment.
+I tried to use **jUnit** to test a different method but it wouldn't allow me to run my other test so I left it out of this assignment.

 __LINKS__: